berkeley-physics/intro_python/README.md

 You should clone this repo (or download it), and launch the [Jupyter notebooks](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/).
 For more information see the first notebook.

-## This is NOT a comprehensive guide to all numerical coding in Python.
+## This is NOT supposed to be a comprehensive guide to all numerical coding in Python.
 ## This series of notebooks is intended to
 - introduce you to concepts and paradigms that are commonly used when programming
 - introduce you to the syntax and quirks of Python and NumPy